Watson Institute for International and Public Affairs

 § Traineeship: Working with a faculty member on a research project (roughly understood to be 10 hrs a week)

-Fellows must take DEVL 2000 in their fellowship year (unless they have already taken it).
+Fellows must take IAPA 2000 in their fellowship year (unless they have already taken it).
 Other requirements need not be completed during the fellowship year though they must be completed before dissertation work begins.
-All Fellows receive funding equivalent to standard department support and are eligible for two summers of field research support (see a separate call).
+All Fellows receive funding equivalent to standard department support and are eligible for summer field research support (see a separate call).
 Work space in the Watson Institute is available to all Fellows.
 During the course of the fellowship year, Fellows cannot accept RA or TA assignments and should be taking courses that advance their disciplinary or interdisciplinary training.

 GPD offers 3-4 modules a year.
 These are short, non-credit courses offered at non-regular times that are designed to introduce trainees to different methods (spatial analysis, experiments, survey techniques and ethnography).
-For more information about the program, go to http://watson.brown.edu/gpd/
+Two to three modules are offered in May and one is offered in January.

 1) A recent CV.

-2) A statement of no more than 750 words explaining your interest in the program (including your current participation in GPD/DGS activities, if any) and how your research would benefit from the program.
+2) A statement of 500-750 words explaining your interest in the program and how your research would benefit from the program.

 Applicants with questions should contact Hayden Reiss at GPD@brown.edu or the GPD director, Prerna Singh at Prerna_Singh@brown.edu

-How to apply for summer funding (REVISED and FINAL):
+How to apply for GPD 2024 summer funding:

 To apply, please send the following items to GPD@brown.edu.

-For questions regarding the applications, please contact the GPD director, Prerna Singh at Prerna_Singh@brown.edu.
+For questions regarding the application, please contact the GPD director, Prerna Singh at Prerna_Singh@brown.edu.